fatihacet/gitlab-workflow/README.md

 **`gitlab.remoteName`** _(required: false, default: null)_

-The name of the git remote link corresponding to the Gitlab repositiory with your MR and issues.
+The name of the git remote link corresponding to the GitLab repositiory with your MR and issues.
+If no setting is provided, the extension will detect it.
+For example: origin.

+**`gitlab.pipelineGitRemoteName`** _(required: false, default: null)_

+The name of the git remote link corresponding to the GitLab repositiory with your pipelines.
 If no setting is provided, the extension will detect it.
 For example: origin.

 ## Usage
 - Open up Command Palette by pressing `Cmd+Shift+P`.